 Electricity

-Repair category 1
+Repair category 2

-Notes The electrical installation is dated as the electrical switch gear may not comply with current Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
+The electrical installation includes sockets fitted directly onto skirting boards.
 Further advice will be available from a NICEIC/SELECT registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.